NVIDIA/aistore/docs/etl.md

 To run custom ETL transforms *inline* and *close to data*, AIStore supports running custom ETL containers *in the storage cluster*.

 As such, AIS-ETL (capability) requires [Kubernetes](https://kubernetes.io).
-Each specific ETL is defined by its specification - a regular Kubernetes YAML (see examples below).
+Each specific ETL is defined by its specification - a regular Kubernetes YAML (examples below).

 * To start distributed ETL processing, a user either:
   1. needs to send transform function in [**build** request](#build-request) to the AIStore endpoint, or